Tanja Fijalkowski is one of HappyNest’s blog contributors.

 Will I become a millionaire overnight?
 No. The one thing I really appreciate about real estate investing is that it’s a slow and stable burn, regardless of what the rollercoaster we call the Dow Jones is doing.
 For me, I finally have a piece of mine that there is an investment option out there that is working for me and my goals, even if they are simple.

 By: Melissa Etezadi, HappyNest PR and Content Manager

 Like many novice investors, I was told at a young age the only way to save money for retirement was to invest in your 401(k), open an IRA, and of course, invest in the stock market.
 Growing up, I remember watching my dad emotionally react to the twists and turns of the Dow.
 His mood would fluctuate as the market would swing from high to low.
-We knew as kids if the numbers on the tv screen were red, it probably wasn’t a good day to ask for spending money.
+We knew as kids if the numbers on the tv are red, it’s not the time to ask for money.

 It wasn’t until I graduated college with over $100,000 in student loan debt, and a mediocre first paying job, that I realized I needed to find new ways to diversify my portfolio and grow my nest egg.
 The real question, though, how?
 I decided to take to the internet – it’s here where I learned about investing in real estate.

 So, what makes real estate worth investing in?
 Unlike traditional investments such as stocks and bonds, real estate is not tied to the stock market’s volatility and fluctuations.
 Real estate is a tangible asset, so it relies on the economics of a local market instead.
 There have been many situations where the stock market has been in a downturn, while real estate investments’ value was on the rise.

 I learned that real estate is a less liquid asset, so it takes longer to convert to cash.
 This is one of the main reasons many financial experts stress the need for a balanced portfolio of real estate, stocks, alternative investments, and bonds.
 In the finance world, it’s called diversification.